 The species’ natural habitat tends to consist of savannah, shrubland and grassland.
 Denser forests are not preferred, although it’s important that there are some trees, as cockatiels nest in hollow ones.

 These habitats are not very hospitable.
 They can be semi-arid to very arid, with birds of prey posing a danger.
 Cockatiel lifespan in the wild is therefore much shorter than that of their domestic counterparts (up to 15 years vs up to 25 or more).

 Tip: You can find much more information about the species’ lives in the wild in the full article on wild cockatiel habitat and life cycle.

 There’s a reason we’re discussing diet right near the top of this article.
-Time and time again, research has shown that a staggering number of domestic parrots suffer from malnutrition and/or obesity (Schoemaker, Lumeij, Dorrestein & Beynen, 1999).
+Time and time again, research has shown that a staggering number of domestic parrots suffer from malnutrition and/or obesity.

-Cockatiels are no exception in this.
-An improper diet can lead to a shortened livespan for your beloved ‘tiel due to issues such as vitamin A or calcium deficiency, fatty liver disease and more.
+Cockatiels are no exception.
+An improper diet can lead to a shortened lifespan for your beloved ‘tiel due to issues such as vitamin A or calcium deficiency, fatty liver disease, and more.